Sacred Mushrooms and the Nature of Reality

 And this is where the doorway begins.

-Psilocybin has a way of revealing where you are still holding on.
-Gently, or sometimes unmistakably, it brings your attention to the places where you are trying to direct the experience, shape it, make sense of it, or keep yourself intact within it.
+Sacred mushrooms have a way of revealing where you are still holding on.
+Gently, or sometimes unmistakably, they bring your attention to the places where you are trying to direct the experience, shape it, make sense of it, or keep yourself intact within it.

 Not as a problem.